Karlo-Hosting/Docs/programm-your-bot/python/advanced.md

 `TOKEN = ` and then your Bot Token.

 2. The next step is to adjust our main.py file.
-First we have to add the text:
+First, we have to add the text:

 ```python
 from dotenv import load_dotenv
 ```
-at the top and at the bottom replace the `bot.run(TOKEN)` with:
+at the top and at the bottom, replace the `bot.run(TOKEN)` with:
 ```python
 load_dotenv()
 bot.run(os.getenv("TOKEN"))